searbe/searbe.github.io/sources/posts/self-signing-certificates-with-your-own-ca.md

-These are notes on how to configure OpenSSL to make this possible:
+Notes on how to use OpenSSL and your own CA to sign certificates.
+This can be very useful when you want to issue yourself multiple certificates, but don't want to pin against each of those certificates individually.
+Instead, trust your own CA and use it to sign your certificates.

+Once it's configured you'll be able do this to create certificates:

     $ openssl req -new -key ~/my/key -out request.csr
     $ openssl ca -in request.csr -out cert.pem